-Football-loving cord-cutters will have an easy time watching Super Bowl LV this Sunday, when Patrick Mahomes and the AFC champion Kansas City Chiefs will face Tom Brady and the champs from the NFC, the Tampa Bay Buccanners.
+Football-loving cord-cutters will have an easy time watching Super Bowl LVI this Sunday, when Joe Burrow and the AFC champion Cincinnati Bengals will face Matthew Stafford and the champs from the NFC, the Los Angeles Rams.

-The game kicks off in Tampa, Florida at 6:30 PM ET at what happens to be the Bucs home turf, Raymond James Stadium.
-This is the first time in the history of the NFL that has happened.
+The game kicks off in Los Angeles, California at 6:30 PM ET at what happens to be the Rams home turf, SoFi Stadium.
 Pre-game coverage starts at 2:00 PM ET.

-CBS has the rights to broadcast the game this year.
-We’ll show you how to watch the action—plus all those great commercials and the half-time show, starring The Weekend—even if you don’t have a cable- or satellite-TV subscription.
+NBC has the rights to broadcast the game this year.
+We’ll show you how to watch the action—plus all those great commercials and the half-time show, starring Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige and Kendrick Lamar—even if you don’t have a cable- or satellite-TV subscription.

 Unfortunately, the game won’t be available in 4K resolution this year—nor will it in HDR.
-CBS Sports Digital is blaming “production limitations” caused by the global pandemic.
-Considering CBS hasn’t produced any NFL games in 4K this season, we suspect this has more to do with CBS not wanting to take any chances with one of the biggest broadcast events in the world.
+Considering NBC hasn’t produced any NFL games in 4K this season (to date, Fox Sports is the only network to broadcast a nationally televised game in Ultra HD), we suspect the network doesn’t want to take any chances with one of the biggest broadcast events in the world.

 Option one: Use an antenna